 Monsanto said the documents were taken out of context.

-The next step is for the president of the European parliament to send the decision to the five MEPs dealing with administrative matters, for approval.
-The secretary-general of the parliament must then implement the ban, the FT said.
+The next step was for the president of the European parliament to send the decision to the five MEPs dealing with administrative matters, for approval.
+The secretary-general of the parliament has implemented the ban.

-The ban could be a setback for Monsanto, which spent between €300,000 to €400,000 on lobbying in Brussels in 2015 to 2016, according to the Corporate Europe Observatory guide to EU lobbying.
+The ban was a serious setback for Monsanto, which spent between €300,000 to €400,000 on lobbying in Brussels in 2015 to 2016, according to the Corporate Europe Observatory guide to EU lobbying.